tunjid/Tiler/readme.md

 In the case of the latter, by using `Input.Limiter` and keeping the size of the `TiledList` under 100 items, you can create an efficient paging pipeline.

-For example if tiling is done for the UI, with a viewport that can display 20 items at once, 20 items can be fetched per page, and 100 (20 * 5) pages can be observed at concurrently.
-Using `Input.Limiter.List { it.size > 100 }`, only 100 items will be sent to the UI at once.
-The items can be transformed with algorithms of `O(N)` to `O(N^2)` time and space complexity trivially as regardless of the size of the actual paginated set, only 100 items will be transformed at any one time.
+For example if tiling is done for the UI, with a viewport that can display 20 items at once:
+* 20 items can be fetched per page
+* 100 items (20 * 5 pages) can be observed at concurrently
+* `Input.Limiter.List(maxQueries = 3)` can be set so only changes to the visible 60 items will be sent to the UI at once.

+The items can be transformed with algorithms of `O(N)` to `O(N^2)` time and space complexity trivially as regardless of the size of the actual paginated set, only 60 items will be transformed at any one time.

 ## License